Prague Apps That I Recommend

 DPP is the official Prague Public Transport system.
 I use either this or pubtran above for basic public transport info, routes and timetables but DPP is better for telling you about obstructions and service delays, park&ride capacity and being able to set personal favourites.
 It has the sms ticket option but that is only available to Czech SIM card users.

-Czech Dictionary app that switches between CZ and EN and vice versa.
+English/Czech Dictionary app that switches between CZ and EN and vice versa.
 Not everything but I’d say it covers more than 90% of what I need.
+It’s no good for phrases but if you are just looking to translate a word then it will offer options.
+If you are looking more to translate phrases then Google Translate should be ok for you.

 Czech Public Transport iDOS